aditya9211/Blur-and-Clear-Classification/README.md

 ## Here the Dependencies Required for Running the Code:
 1. Python 2.7xx
-2. Numpy , scipy, matplotlib Library Installed
+2. Numpy, scipy, sklearn, matplotlib Library Installed

 Code are segmented as follows: